AyanRuzdan/redrum/CSE325 OPERATING_SYSTEMS_LABORATORY/Notes.md

 12116032
 ```

-### 4. Create a directory with your name and move all the files (using mv command) created by you in currently logged in user's home directory.
+### 4. Create a directory with your name and move all the files (using mv command) created by you in currently logged in user's home directory

 Ans.